Alfresco/docs-alfresco/digital-workspace/latest/config/index.md

 ## Dynamic view

 You can temporarily edit the columns you want to see in a file view in the Digital Workspace.
-This change only applies to the view you are in and reverts back to the original view, once you click away and then re-enter the view.
+This configuration only applies to the view you are in and reverts back to the original view, once you click away and then re-enter the view.
-A system administrator can use the `app.extension.json` file to configure which columns are there by default.

 1. Log in to the Digital workspace.